 6. You will return to the auction location with the proof of release of liability and you can then take the vehicle with you.

-7. You may drive on public roads in the Netherlands with vehicle registration certificate part II for a maximum of 14 more days in order to drive the vehicle out of the country, but no longer than the validity of the periodic motor vehicle inspection (APK).
+7. You may drive on public roads in the Netherlands with vehicle registration certificate part II for a maximum of 14 more days to drive the vehicle out of the country, but no longer than the validity of the periodic motor vehicle inspection (APK).
 The conditions for this are as follows:

 - The vehicle is insured for these 14 days (or as long as the APK is valid);